NixOS/rfcs/rfcs/0133-git-hashing.md

    That frees up "complexity budget" for project like this.

    We plan on more formally proposing this next.

+## Git and Nix's file system data models do not entirely coincide

+Nix puts the permission info of a file (executable bit for now) with that file, whereas Git puts it with the name and hash in the directory.
+The practical effect of this discrepancy is that a root file (as opposed to directory) in Nix has permission info, but does not in Git.

+If we are trying to convert existing Nix data into Git, this is a problem.
+Assuming we treat "no permission bits" as meaning "non-executable", we will have a partial conversion that will fail on executable bare files.
+Tricks like always wrapping everything in a directory get around this, but then we have to be careful the directory is exactly as expected when "unwrapping" in the other direction.

+For now, we only focus on ingesting data *from* Git *to* Nix, and this side-steps the issue.
+That conversation is total (though not surjective), and so there is no problem for now.

 # Alternatives
 [alternatives]: #alternatives